There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) seminars; (2) a project; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) research paper; (2) practical project; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - some experience with python,

 - This unit will not be offered in 2021.